tldr-pages/tldr/pages/common/terraform-plan.md

 > Generate and show Terraform execution plans.
 > More information: <https://www.terraform.io/docs/cli/commands/plan.html>.

-- Generate and show the execution plan in the currently directory;
+- Generate and show the execution plan in the currently directory:

 `terraform plan`